thomasleese/ship-scraper/README.md

-# Ship Noise
+# Ship Scraper

-A set of scripts for calculating the noise of ships.
+A Python tool to scrape ship information.